You are here

 Step 1: Identify

-Identify if the patient would benefit from palliative care early in their illness trajectory using one of the following tools:
+Identify if the patient would benefit from palliative care earlier in their illness trajectory using one of the following tools:

 - Supportive & Palliative Care Indicator Tool